Coligny calendar

+Bronze statue found with the calendar, possibly Mars, reconstituted by A. André.

 Eight small fragments of a similar calendar were found at the double-shrine of Villards-d'Héria.
 It does not have the holes of a peg calendar that the Coligny calendar does, but otherwise has the same notations.
 It is now held in the Musée d'Archéologie du Jura at Lons-le-Saunier.